Skip to section

 - Delivery type

 MSc Advanced Mechanical Engineering with Industrial Application is a 2-year degree which offers practical application as well as advanced teaching in design and research in mechanical engineering.

-This is a 2-year MSc progamme, offering practical application as well as advanced teaching, design and research in mechanical engineering.
-It is specifically for graduates with an engineering degree looking to enhance their career opportunities.
+This degree is specifically for graduates with an engineering background looking to enhance their career opportunities.
 Students will gain the technical, scientific and managerial abilities essential for a career as a professional mechanical engineer.
-The programme enables students to obtain an MSc as well as gaining practial experience in an industrial setting.
+The programme enables students to obtain an MSc as well as gaining practical experience in an industrial setting.

 In Year 1 there are two semesters of teaching which take the form of lectures, tutorials and lab work.
-Students study a total of 8 courses, including both core and optional modules.
-Further details can be found below in the course content section.
+Students study a total of eight courses, including both core and optional modules.

 In Year 2 students will spend one semester working on a dissertation.
 The second semester will be spent in an industrial setting or completing an interdisciplinary project.
 These two semesters are also credit bearing.